maronavenue/aws-learning-path/README.md

-## Welcome to the AWS Learning Path
+## Welcome to the AWS Learning Path :cloud:
 An open collaboration by `maronavenue` and `rhobinjay` (and many more to come) for consolidated learning resources and materials to obtain AWS Associate-level certifications and/or simply dive right into AWS and Cloud computing. :smirk:

 ### Main Collaborators (last revision: 10/5/2020)